-- For most use cases, select Automatic exposure. - For environments with certain artificial lighting, for example fluorescent lighting, select Flicker-free.
+- For most use cases, select Automatic exposure. - For environments with certain artificial lighting, for example fluorescent lighting, select Flicker-free. - Select the same frequency as the power line frequency. - For environments with certain artificial light and bright light, for example outdoors with fluorescent lighting at night and sun during daytime, select Flicker-reduced. - Select the same frequency as the power line frequency. - To lock the current exposure settings, select Hold current.

-Select the same frequency as the power line frequency.
+Optimize IR illumination

-• For environments with certain artificial light and bright light, for example outdoors with fluorescent lighting at night and sun during daytime, select Flicker-reduced.
+Depending on the installation environment and the conditions around the camera, for example external light sources in the scene, you can sometimes improve the image quality if you manually adjust the intensity of the LEDs.
+If you have problems with reflections from the LEDs, you can try to reduce the intensity.

-Select the same frequency as the power line frequency.
+- 1. Go to Video > Image > Day-night mode. - 2.
+Turn on Allow illumination.

-• To lock the current exposure settings, select Hold current.
+- 3. Click IR in the live view and select Manual. - 4.
+Adjust the intensity.